In SQL, the PRIMARY KEY

 -- UNIQUE Constraint Error

--- The value of college_id is not unique
+-- the value of college_id is not unique

 INSERT INTO Colleges(college_id, college_code, college_name)